SIakovlev/Continuous-Control/README.md

 #### Result

 The following graph shows avegrage reward obtained by 20 agents during the first 200 episodes.
-A can be clearly observed, the reward remains stable around 38-39 for more than 100 episodes.
+As can be clearly observed, the reward remains stable around 38-39 for more than 100 episodes.

 ![reward_graph](https://github.com/SIakovlev/Continuous-Control/blob/master/results/reward.png)